UBCFormulaElectric/Consolidated-Firmware/specs.md

 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
 DCM-4 | Zero torque request sending | The DCM must send zero torque requests to the inverters at 100Hz or faster.
-DCM-3 | Entering the init state | The DCM state machine must begin in the init state by default.
+DCM-3 | Default state | The DCM state machine must begin in the init state by default.
 DCM-5 | Exiting the init state and entering the drive state | The DCM must meet the following conditions before entering the drive state: <br/> - There must be no critical faults present on any ECU. <br/> - The shutdown circuit must be closed and precharge must have already occurred. <br/> <br/> The DCM must also meet the following conditions in sequential order before entering the drive state: <br/> 1.
 The start switch must be switched in an upwards direction.
 If the start switch was already in the upwards position, it must be re-switched into the upwards position. <br/> 2.
 The brakes must be actuated. | EV.6.11.2, EV.6.11.3

 ### DCM Drive State <a name="DCM_DRIVE"></a>